ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/android/latest/interfaces.md

 ### 2. flowInterrupt
-This function will be called by wallet SDK when a workflow is cancelled.
+This function will be called by Wallet SDK when a workflow is cancelled.
 The workflow details and error details will be available in arguments.

 ```
 void flowInterrupt(OstWorkflowContext ostWorkflowContext, OstError ostError)